Certificate in Teaching English as a Foreign Language

 AL 4161 EFL Practicum (3 hrs.–to be taken in final semester–after AL 3051)

-Notes about courses: AL 3021 is a prerequisite for AL 3041, AL 3051, and AL 4161.
-AL 2021 Intro to English Linguistics is a prerequisite to these courses, except for post-baccalaureate students, but students may be exempted from this requirement by taking a departmental exam.
-AL 3021 is the first course in the series, but may be taken in conjunction with AL 3051 and AL 3101.
+Notes about courses: AL 2021 Intro to English Linguistics is a prerequisite to the first course in this series, AL 3021, but post-baccalaureate students and students who pass a free departmental exam may be exempted from this requirement (contact email@example.com for exam information).
+AL 3021 is the first course in the series, but may be taken in conjunction with AL 3051 and possibly with AL 3101 (it is a strict prerequisite for AL 3041, however).
 AL 4161 should be the last course taken, and AL 3051 is a prerequisite to this practicum course.
 Students must fill out an application for the TEFL certificate program before registering for AL 4161, the final course in the series.

 How long does it take to earn a TEFL certificate?

 Students can usually earn the TEFL certificate in a year or less.
 It is not possible to take all five courses in a single semester, because some courses build on others.
 AL 3021 is a prerequisite to all the other courses, and should be taken first.
-In the case of post-baccalaureate students or undergraduates beginning the coursework late in their programs of study, we can make exceptions to this prerequisite rule.
-Taking AL 3021 simultaneously with AL 3051 and/or AL 3101 should allow these students to finish the certificate within two semesters (dependent upon course offerings).
-Contact Kris Acheson-Clair, Director of the Undergraduate Program, at firstname.lastname@example.org for more information on exceptions to prerequisites.
+In the case of post-baccalaureate students or undergraduates beginning the coursework late in their programs of study, we can make exceptions to this prerequisite rule, allowing students to take AL 3021 simultaneously with AL 3051 and/or AL 3101.
+Taking AL 3021 and AL 3051 simultaneously should allow these students to finish the certificate within two semesters (dependent upon course offerings).

 Regular undergraduate tuition and fees